Oliver's Cornwall

 Trewoofe House in the Lamorna Valley

 In May 2008 we had a busy gardens day.
 There are three gardens in the Lamorna Valley - Chygurno, Trewoofe House and Trewoofe Orchard - and, since we would be passing it on the way to Lamorna, we decided to include Trereife as well.
-Of the four, Trewoofe Orchard was the undoubted star, Chygurno the most remarkable, Trewoofe House pleasant but not outstanding, and Trereife a waste of time (with one honourable exception).
-A great bonus was that bluebells were everywhere.
+Of the four, Trewoofe Orchard was the undoubted star, Chygurno the most remarkable, Trewoofe House pleasant but not outstanding, and Trereife a waste of time (with two honourable exception - the cafe and a cornish cross).
+A great bonus was bluebells everywhere.

 Colourful island bed near the house